 Note: Red cabbage leaves can be used in the same manner as onion skins to produce a distinctive pinkish-red shade of color.

-Enjoy an outdoor walk with your family and collect leaves and flowers that are small enough to lay on the surface of an egg.
+Enjoy an outdoor walk in the Spring with your family to collect leaves and flowers that are small enough to lay on the surface of an egg.

 Then, cut some old pantyhose into 5-inch strips.
-Dip the hard boiled egg in water to dampen it, then carefully position a leaf or flower on its surface.
+First dip the hard boiled egg in water to dampen it, then carefully position a leaf or flower on its surface.
 Several leaves or flowers can be arranged in a pattern if desired.

 Place the egg on a piece of old pantyhose and pull the material tightly while keeping everything in place, then secure it with a piece of string.

-Learning how to dye Easter eggs naturally often produces results that are totally unique and exquisitely detailed.
+This method of decorating Easter Eggs can be finicky, and it takes practice, but it often produces results that are totally unique and exquisitely detailed.

 Making eggs a solid color with liquid food coloring is both easy and inexpensive.
 To prepare the artificial dye solution, just add about 25 drops of regular food coloring to 1/2 cup warm water, or enough water to cover the egg when placed in the cup.
 A gel food coloring may also be used.